-2 Peter gives us help that is like a domino effect.
-Our personal faith in The Messiah, born in a crude stable, gives us the resources to deal with all the grinches this Christmas.
-Our first Domino starts with our Faith which then leads to goodness, knowledge, self-control, perseverance, godliness, mutual affection and finally love.
+In his second epistle, Peter suggests that we adopt attitudes that can have a domino effect.
+Our personal faith in the Messiah, born in a crude stable, gives us the resources to deal with all the grinches this Christmas.
+Our first domino starts with our faith which then leads to goodness, knowledge, self-control, perseverance, godliness, mutual affection, and finally love.

-We can’t do this alone.
-The birth of our saviour can only make this possible.
-Allow yourself to see this person through Jesus’ eyes.
-It is only through your prayers for guidance that Jesus can help you love this person.
-Jesus doesn’t expect us to accept their behavior, but He does want us to show His love to them.
+You can’t do this alone.
+But the birth of our Savior has made this possible.
+Ask Jesus to help you see this person through his eyes.
+As you pray for guidance, Jesus will help you love this person just as he does.
 Your actions will speak loud and clear to that person this Christmas.
-God wants to give you the gift of healing in that relationship.
-He wants you to pass on His love to that person in your attitude and actions.
-What would that practically look like this Christmas season?
+God wants to see your relationship healed.
+He wants you to pass on his love to that person through your attitudes and actions.
+Imagine how much that could change everyone’s Christmas this year!

-Jesus our Messiah, thank You for giving us Your sacrificial love.
+Jesus our Messiah, thank you for giving us your sacrificial love.
 Help us as we celebrate the reason for the season and encounter grinches.
-It is only You that can help us to love these people.
+Thank you that your Spirit in us enables us to love these people with your gracious love.
 Guide us in our attitudes and actions.
-Thank You for giving us life because of Your birth.
+Thank you for giving us this new, supernatural life.
 Amen.

 See others through the eyes of Jesus.